 Psychoanalytic psychotherapy can assist the individual in the understanding of their identity and goals, the surrounding factors that played a role in its formation, deal with the intense feelings about their own body and feelings towards others of the same or different gender identity.
 Psychotherapy is there to assist with gender transition.
 You will be able to rely on your therapist for gentle and honest feedback that can help you effectively adjust to social life.

 Disorders associated with sexual development and orientation

 Psychoanalytic psychotherapy is designed to explore a variety of sexual deviations, such as fetishism, fetishistic transvestism, exhibitionism, voyeurism, sadomasochism, frotteurism, and other disorders of sexual preference.
-Psychotherapy will assist you in exploring the origins and triggers of your preferences, the ways those influence your life, how to control your urges and any other specific difficulties you might have.
-Psychoanalytic psychotherapy can help you deal with the feelings about oneself, such as guilt, shame, disgust and problems with relationships and connecting to others.
+Psychotherapy will assist you in exploring the origins and triggers of your preferences, the ways those influence your life, how to control your urges, and any other specific difficulties you might have.
+Psychoanalytic psychotherapy can help you deal with feelings about oneself, such as guilt, shame, disgust, and problems with relationships and connecting to others.

 Symptoms associated with “normal” heterosexual intercourse are extremely frequent and may be associated with the functions of the genital organs during intercourse, inability to relax, lack of interest in sex, distaste or revulsion, with the subjective feelings during intercourse or around intimacy and with the sexual relationship.